 What to look for in hearing protection

-The two styles of hearing protection are earplugs and earmuffs.
-When worn correctly, both earmuffs and earplugs are equally effective.
-The main advantage of earplugs is they are discreet – they fit in a pocket and aren’t bulky to wear.
-For babies and toddlers, earmuffs are recommended because earplugs can be a choking hazard.
+The two styles of hearing protection for children are earplugs and earmuffs.
+When worn correctly, both are equally effective.
+The main advantage of earplugs is they are small (they fit in a pocket and aren’t bulky to wear) – if you won’t lose them!
+For babies and toddlers, earmuffs are recommended because earplugs are a choking hazard.
 Earmuffs also may be more comfortable for some kids (and adults) who don’t like the feel of a plug in the ear.

-Proper hearing protection should say the amount it reduces the sound (and has been tested to do so).
-The rating of most earplugs and earmuffs will be in the range of 20-30 dB reduction.
+Loudness is measured using a number scale (called decibels, or dB), and hearing protection will say how many dB it will lower the sound (when wearing properly).
+The rating of most earplugs and earmuffs will reduce sounds in the range of 20-30 dB.
 If you feel your hearing protection is too drastic, try looking for something on the lower side (20dB vs 30 dB, for example).

 Types of hearing protection for children

 For babies and toddlers, Banz Earmuffs are a popular choice.
 The noise rating is 31 dB which will keep a baby’s ears safe in just about any environment.
 There are many cheaper alternatives (with a similar noise rating) including Dr. Meter and Amazon Basics.

 Mack’s Moldable Silicone Putty Earplugs have a rating of 22 dB.
 They are also waterproof and can be used for swimming.
 Mack’s Slim Fit Foam Earplugs have a noise rating of 29 dB.
 The ear canal is full adult-size at 5 years but some kids may find a slim earplug more comfortable and easy to put in.